Student Housing & Dining

 What about Co-Op residents?

-Students living in on-campus cooperative housing will be provided an emergency housing assistance credit through the Office of Housing & Residential Life.
+Students who were living in on-campus cooperative housing and departed by March 29 were provided an emergency housing assistance credit through the Office of Housing & Residential Life.

 Will I be credited for my unused meal swipes?

-Students who are no longer able to utilize their Cornell Dining meal plans due to a relocation away from the Ithaca area will have an opportunity to request a prorated credit, which will be calculated from March 29 to the end of their meal plan contracts.
+Students who are no longer able to use their Cornell Dining meal plans due to a relocation away from the Ithaca area had the opportunity to request a prorated credit, which was calculated from March 29 to the end of their meal plan contracts.

 What happens to my unused BRBs?

 Returning students will have Big Red Bucks (or other debit account such as Executive Choice) balances transferred into the fall semester.
-Graduating seniors and other non-returning students may contact the Cornell Dining contracts office to inquire about their options.
+Graduating seniors and other non-returning students will receive a credit for unused balances.

 What do I have to do to get meal plan credit?

-Because we don't want to inadvertently deactivate meal plans for students who are still in the Ithaca area and rely on Cornell Dining for continuation of services, students who want to receive credit for their unused meal swipes must complete a brief credit request form no later than April 12, 2020.
+Because we don't want to inadvertently deactivate meal plans for students who are still in the Ithaca area and rely on Cornell Dining for continuation of services, students must have completed a brief credit request form.
+Contact firstname.lastname@example.org with questions.

 Will I receive the full amount of any credits?